vtex-apps/challenge-tp-condition/docs/README.md

   }
 ```

-Add the block `challenge.tradePolicyCondition` to all pages that you want to protect as a `parent` component.
+Add the block `challenge.trade-policy-condition` to all pages that you want to protect as a `parent` component.

 Example: